-The reduction of CO2 emissions to net zero by 2050 is now enshrined in law1 so, it is important to consider new employment opportunities in the right location for the residents of the Neighbourhood Area in order to help reduce vehicle usage and carbon footprint.
+The reduction of CO2 emissions to net zero by 2050 is now enshrined in law so, it is important to consider new employment opportunities in the right location for the residents of the Neighbourhood Area in order to help reduce vehicle usage and carbon footprint.
 The 2011 census identified 6.4% residents as self-employed and 3.9% working mainly from home.
-178 people regularly drove to work and back making a total of over 350 vehicle journeys per day.
+163 people regularly drove to work and back as identified by the 2011 Census making a total of over 350 vehicle journeys per day.
+This figure reduced to 130 people I the 2021 Census.